Tinashe: 2015–2018: Nightride and Joyride

-In late January 2015, Tinashe was reported working with writers and producers from Prescription Songs (Cirkut, Ammo, Rock City, Jakob Kasher, Chloe Angelides), Max Martin and Taylor Parks on her second studio album.
-On March 16, 2015, Tinashe released a seven-song mixtape entitled Amethyst for free download.
-The project was recorded in Tinashe's bedroom during her Christmas vacation, and features production from Ryan Hemsworth, Iamsu!, DJ Dahi, Smash David, Ritz Reynolds, Nez & Rio and Mae N. Maejor.
-In between time, Tinashe invested in several self-directed music videos from her album Aquarius such as "Aquarius", "Bated Breath", "Cold Sweat", and "Bet/Feels Like Vegas" with no label support.

-On September 2, 2015, Tinashe released a teaser for her then second studio album Joyride on YouTube.
-She explained to Billboard about the meaning behind the title: "I always had it in the back of my head, but it started to become more and more relevant to my current state of my career.
-With all this traveling I've done this past year and everything I've gone through, it just really feels like an adventure, a journey, a ride", and when asked why she feels she isn't being heard she stated, "I feel like I've been working really hard this year at developing a fan base, a touring base.
-I'm continuing to grow, but you always feel like you're a little bit under appreciated, undervalued.
-Especially for me, it's exciting to have new music and to give people a chance to rediscover me again."
-On September 9, Tinashe leaked the buzz single called "Party Favors" featuring rapper Young Thug as a way to get the ball rolling from her label.
-On October 2, 2015, Tinashe released another song "Player", featuring Chris Brown.
-On October 21, 2015, Tinashe was featured on British electronic duo Snakeships' track "All My Friends", which also featured Chance the Rapper.
+On March 16, 2015, Tinashe released a seven-song mixtape entitled Amethyst for free download; it was recorded in her bedroom during her Christmas vacation and features production from Ryan Hemsworth, Iamsu!, DJ Dahi, Smash David, Ritz Reynolds, Nez & Rio, and Mae N. Maejor.
+In between time, she invested in several self-directed music videos from Aquarius: "Aquarius", "Bated Breath", "Cold Sweat", and "Bet/Feels Like Vegas".
+In September, Tinashe released a teaser for her then-second studio album Joyride through YouTube.
+(Note: Joyride was set to be Tinashe's second studio album, and Nightride, released prior to Joyride, would be her mixtape.
+However, she later confirmed that Nightride was her second studio album.)
+She told Rolling Stone that the title reflected her evolving career, describing it as feeling like "an adventure, a journey, a ride".
+She also said that despite her efforts to grow her fan base, she felt "underappreciated" and "undervalued", while viewing the release as an opportunity for listeners to rediscover her.
+Same month, Tinashe leaked a buzz single, "Party Favors" featuring American rapper Young Thug, as a way to get the ball rolling from her label.
+On October 2, she released another song "Player", featuring American singer Chris Brown.
+On October 21, Tinashe was featured on British electronic duo Snakeships's track "All My Friends", which also featured American rapper Chance the Rapper.
+In the summer of 2015, Tinashe joined Trinidadian rapper Nicki Minaj's US concert, the Pinkprint Tour.
+In September and October, Tinashe toured South America with American singer Katy Perry on the Prismatic World Tour.